 A low energy mechanical heat recovery system fitted with air filters ensures the constant renewal of high quality airflow throughout the building.
 From a health point of view, the quality of the circulating air and the ventilation system eliminates all internal dampness and ensures a healthier environment for anyone suffering from asthmatic conditions.

 The challenge in step by step energy renovation is to reach an optimal energy efficiency standard for the whole building after completion of all individual retrofit steps.
 To reach this aim, all steps need to follow a common master plan.
 A well thought out master plan is not only indispensable for a good final result, but it also helps keep the overall cost low.
 Costly alteration works because of a shirt sighted earlier measure can be avoided and energy costs are gradually reduced to a minimum.

 To achieve Passive House certification the building must pass an airtightness test, which is designed to check for air leaks in walls, attics, and mechanical penetrations.
 While a blower door test does not evaluate how well a structure is insulated, it can reveal drafty walls and air-bypass situations that could undermine otherwise well insulated wall assemblies.
-Passive House has the most stringent blower door test requirements, allowing a maximum infiltration of 0.6 air changes per hour when measured at 50 Pascals pressure difference.
+Passive House has the most stringent blower door test requirements, allowing a maximum air infiltration of 0.6 changes per hour at 50 Pa pressure difference.

 To achieve Passive House certification, a building must demonstrate: